mannidung/tunestarter/README.md

 ### Reporting bugs
 Please report issues through the repository's issues tab.
 Include as much info as you can, and make sure to include the error message and an example YAML-file that causes it.

+##### Note about sjkabc
+To handle the abc files, I am using the library sjkabc.
+This is a library that is sadly without license but is available here: https://github.com/sjktje/sjkabc.
+It is also included in this repository under the directory sjkabc.

+If you are the owner/author of this library, and would like me to remove any references to it, please create an issue to let me know.